beauwilliams/Vimage/README.md

 This image also serves as a template for setting up other neovim based development images, for example, seeing as we have a configured neovim, with CoC completion plugin, we can also install rust for example quite easily and then the cargo pkg mgr etc.

+## Minutes to set up a fully featured neovim development environment
+Minus the Docker build time, it takes roughly 3 minutes to get neovim fully working.
+This process is *almost* full automated.
+There are 2 steps, *1* at first launch of `nvim` run :PlugInstall, *2* Relaunch `nvim` it the rest of the installation is *automated*.
+Simply wait for CoC LSP to install the language extensions and then you are **ready to code!!**

 ## Why un/optimised versions?

 Simply put, we can make python 20% faster with optimisations, but the build time is extended by almost double with this turned on.
 So I made 2 versions, one with a faster python (optimised version), one with a faster build time (unomptimised version)